 The School focuses its research activities around specific themes and each year we advertise areas of funded and potentially funded doctoral research.
 The research topics are listed on the following page: PhD Opportunities 2015 along with the corresponding PhD supervisor.
 The School will also consider other topics and a full range of staff interests is found on our web pages.

-If you are interested in applying, then it is essential that you contact the project supervisor to discuss the research before submitting an application.
+If you are interested in applying, then you must contact a project supervisor to agree a topic before submitting an application.
 You may apply for more than one topic at a time – please indicate on your application the topics in which you are interested (in order of preference in the ‘additional information’ section of the online form).

 The School considers applications for both full-time and part-time study.
 A PhD is expected to take three years full-time, or six years part-time, and an MPhil by research takes one to two years full-time, or two to four years part-time.